jhpyle/docassemble/_docs/functions.md

 ## <a name="js_url_action"></a>url_action()

-The `url_action()` function, like its [Python namesake](#url_action), returns a URL that will run a particular action in the interview.
+The `url_action()` function, like its [Python namesake](#url_action), returns a URL that will run a particular action in the DALang.
 The first parameter is the [action] to run, and the second parameter is an object containing the arguments to provide to the action (to be read with [`action_argument()`]).